kthibodeaux/ergodox-layout/README.md

 * D and K act as LSHIFT when held
 * S and L act as LGUI when held
 * ; tap dances to :
-* LED indicators show layer number in binary
+* LED indicators show layer number in binary and light brightly when a modifier is pressed

 ### Todo
 * A new layer that is easy to toggle should allow common symbols to be pressed from the home row.